richardpaulhudson/spacy_projects_multiprocessing/README.md

 ### 4.2 The termination signal

 The `os.kill()` method used to kill subprocesses requires the specification of a termination signal.
 In the example scripts `SIGTERM (15)` is used and seems an appropriate choice, although it would also be possible to allow the user to specify `SIGKILL (9)` as an option within the project file.
-These are POSIX signals; experimentation will be necessary on Windows to elicit the appropriate behaviour (see e.g. [here](https://stackoverflow.com/questions/35772001/how-to-handle-a-signal-sigint-on-a-windows-os-machine)).
+These are POSIX signals; experimentation may be necessary on Windows to elicit the appropriate behaviour (see e.g. [here](https://stackoverflow.com/questions/35772001/how-to-handle-a-signal-sigint-on-a-windows-os-machine)).

 In general it is worth noting that if subprocess termination fails for some reason on some OS with some type of process, the outcome will probably be that the workflow execution hangs.
 The outcome is very unlikely to be worse than if the feature had never been implemented: it is worth trying to terminate everything on all OS even if this is not always straightforward.

 ### 4.3 Managing console output

 In the proposed solution, console output from the **worker processes** is managed using a mutex to ensure that sections of output from different worker processes remain separate.
 On the other hand, the executed **subprocesses** know nothing about the workflow system, and any subprocess could log anything to `stdout` or `stderr` at any time.
-It probably makes more sense for subprocesses to log to separate log files, but we have no way of stipulating this and they are at liberty to log to the console whenever they like.
 There are two possible ways of managing console output from subprocesses, neither of which is ideal:

 1. Each subprocess logs directly to the console.
 This ensures console output is displayed in real time; however, console output from different subprocesses can get mixed up.
 2. Each worker process stores the console output from its subprocess and returns it to the main process together with the return code so the main process can log it.
 This option is demonstrated by the script [example_queueing_with_output_management.py](https://github.com/richardpaulhudson/spacy_multiprocessing_arch/blob/main/example_queueing_with_output_management.py).
 This strategy ensures that console output is displayed cleanly and separately for each subprocess, but also means that console output is not displayed in real time.